We now live in a world of immediate gratification. Everything is urgent or

 Yes, things do pop-up.
 But as the saying goes, “your poor planning is not someone else’s problem”.
 This can certainly apply in the case of a designer you may want to work with.
 So an explanation is in order – along with some tough luv…

 Designer’s ARE Business Owners

-First and foremost, what many folks don’t seem to realize is most designer’s ARE actual business owners.
-This means actual business hours and policies.
-Independent creatives or studio owners may have different business hours than say a bank – but we’re not at it 24/7 even if the Internet is.
-What that means to you is that just because you have an idea of when you want something completed, it may be in conflict with a designer’s availability.
-This may also depend on projects already in their queue with existing clients.
-So it behooves you to ask about a designer’s availability.
+First and foremost, folks need to realize most designer’s ARE actual business owners.
+This means business hours and policies.
+Independent creatives or studio owners may have different business hours than a bank – but we’re not at it 24/7 even if the Internet is!

 Think: “Mission Critical” vs. “Nice to Have”

 Initial Consultations, Project Contracts, Retainers

 If you reach out to a designer you have never worked with before, understand that there will likely be a necessary initial consultation before any new project may commence.
 This helps to get a sense of your project and your level of commitment – among other factors – and to see if there may be a good fit moving forward.
 It still does not mean the designer will be able to take on your project as there may be other scheduling time constraints.

 Also all legitimate creative professionals execute projects with a contract in place BEFORE and work is done.
 This WILL require an initial deposit (which is non-refundable) that can vary depending on the project estimate but is generally 30%-50% of the project.
 Balances are due upon project completion.
 These ARE standard industry practices which protect both the client and the designer or creative professional.